 Check out the Packing List, Facts for Students, and the Seashore Nuts & Bolts for the answers to frequently asked questions.

 The Seashore Program provides the opportunity for 5th grade students to live, explore, and study in a beautiful setting within the Cape Cod National Seashore.
 Our living space is a former Coast Guard Station with some grand views of the Atlantic Ocean and the Pamet River valley.
 Our classroom consists of the beaches, dunes, woods, marshes, bogs, swamps, and ponds of the National Seashore.
 The N.E.E.D.
 (National Environmental Education Development) Academy is run by the Falmouth, Dennis-Yarmouth, and Monomoy schools, which send all their fifth grade classes.
-The program has been in operation since 1973 as a Collaborative program, and hosts approximately 900 students each school year for their 2 ½ or 5 day-overnight environmental education experience.
+The program was established as a Collaborative in 1974, and hosts between 750 and 1,000 students each school year for their 2 ½ or 5 day-overnight environmental education experience.

-The primary purpose of the week is to teach students about the history, both natural and cultural, of Cape Cod.
-Through hands-on experience, first person observation, and guided exploration, students gain a deeper understanding of the unique and fragile place they call home.
+The primary focus of the week is to teach students about the history, both natural and cultural, of Cape Cod.
+Through hands-on experience, first person observation, and guided exploration students gain a deeper understanding of the unique and fragile place they call home.
 Lesson themes are drawn from the Massachusetts Science Curriculum Frameworks for Earth and Space Science, Life Science (Biology) and the Massachusetts History and Social Science Curriculum Framework.
-Participation in the Seashore Program is an integral part of the grade 5 science curriculum in the collaborative schools.
 The program also supports the educational mission of the Cape Cod National Seashore by integrating interpretive themes.